-(Please note, eligibility has changed from the 2020 ALCG round.
-Lead CI's must hold a position at an Australian higher-education institution or research institute, not a publicly-funded research agency).
+(Lead CIs must hold a position at an Australian higher-education institution or research institute, not a publicly-funded research agency).

 Chief Investigators (CI) must hold at least a 0.2 FTE research position at an Australian highereducation institution, research institute or publicly-funded research agency, and be based in Australia.